 Retention Rate = # of customers in cohort that your business has in a set period / # of customers in the same cohort within a previous period

-Retention is important because to sustain in the competing sphere of online commerce you want the customer to make repeat transactions to recover CAC.
+Customer Retention is important as to sustain in the competing sphere of online commerce you want the customer to make repeat transactions to recover CAC.

 Let’s assume you acquire a customer for $600, and each transaction on average brings you $120.
 Meaning the sixth transaction is where you recover the CAC and start making profit.
 That is after the first transaction T1, you want the customer to make T2, T3, T4 and T5 for customers to become profitable for you.